rkiko/AC_Agulhas_eddy_2021/README.md

 The principle of this script is the same as in an28, with the difference that the PSD slope is extracted for each profile separately.
 In this way, I can evaluate how the particle abundance for the smaller size classes changes with time (even if the uncertainty is larger)

+\
+an30

+In this script I download the data from the transect between South Africa and South America, I conver the raw data, I append the CTD data and I calculate the fluxes and respiration rates.

+\
+an31

+In this script I take the flux data from the transect between South Africa and South America and I compare it with the data from our cruise